How To Prevent Catheter Blockages or Obstructions

 Complications That Can Lead to Blockages or Obstructions

-There are various factors that can be a sign of a catheter becoming blocked or obstructed.
+There are various factors that can be a sign of a a blocked catheter or obstruction.
 It is important to pay attention to these warning signs to prevent your catheter from becoming fully obstructed.

 Bypassing: Urine leaking around the catheter can indicate that urine is unable to drain through the catheter and will leak around the catheter instead.